 A lock may refer to any of the following:

-1. Lock is a term used to describe the method of preventing access to a file or some other data.
+1. Lock is a method of preventing access to a file or some other data.
 For example, a user may lock access to the computer to prevent anyone from using it while they're gone.

-Tip: Microsoft Windows users can lock their computers by pressing the shortcut key Windows key + L or press Ctrl+Alt+Del and then choose the lock option.
-Some keyboards may also have a keyboard function key or other key that also locks a computer.
+Microsoft Windows users can lock their computers by pressing the keyboard shortcut key Windows key+L, or press Ctrl+Alt+Del and choose the lock option.
+Some keyboards may also have a keyboard function key or other key that locks a computer.

 3. Command found with some versions of Microsoft Windows that allowed a user to lock their drive.
 See the lock command page for further information on this command.

 4. A physical lock on a computer that prevents it or an attached peripheral from being taken.
 For example, the Kensington lock used with some laptops.

 5. Short for lock up, a term to describe a computer or device that is not responsive.